EconomicsMarginal revenueSuppose that the revenue from selling x ... | Channels for Pearson+

 1

-First, understand that the function r(x) = 20000(1 - 1/x) represents the revenue from selling x washing machines.
-We need to find the derivative r'(x) to determine the marginal revenue, which is the rate of change of revenue with respect to the number of machines sold.
+First, understand that r(x) = 20000(1 - 1/x) represents the revenue function, where x is the number of washing machines sold.

+To find the marginal revenue, we need to differentiate r(x) with respect to x.
+This means finding r'(x).

 Verified video answer for a similar problem: